-fixedregions .....:: Applies the regions of one data set to another using pixel coordinates.
+fixedregions:: Applies the regions of one data set to another using pixel coordinates.

-Parameters set within the main command regionsfrom ......: Select which data set's regions should be used as reference. regionsto .....:: Select which data set the regions should be applied to.
+regionsfrom : Select which data set's regions should be used as reference regionsto : Select which data set the region is should be app lied to.

 The 'fixedregions' command applies the regions which have been set for one data set to another.
 The mapping is done on a pixel by pixel basis and so it should be ensured by the user that all maps across both data sets have been properly aligned with each other.
 This is particularly useful when comparing the results of a model fit to that of a subsection of the original data set, where the excluded images are, for example, thought to be biasing the results.